 Columbia, SC 29208

-Please submit email submissions to: [email protected].
+Please submit e-mail submissions to firstname.lastname@example.org.
 Most authors will be notified of a decision within two weeks of submitting.

 In light of the ever-increasing length of law review articles, the South Carolina Law Review has adopted a policy limiting the length of articles we will accept or publish.
 The Law Review will give preferential review to articles under 30,000 words in length, including text and footnotes.
 The Law Review will not publish articles exceeding 40,000 words, except in extraordinary circumstances.

 Requests for Expedited Review: Please submit requests for expedited review via e-mail to email@example.com.
 The Executive Articles Editors make every effort to accommodate authors’ requests.
 Please include your name, submission title, other offers for publication, and your deadline for review in the request.